Albert Patron

-Alberto Patron (born December 26, 1969), known in America also as Albert Patron, is an Italian composer, music theorist, writer, philosopher and artist.
-A pioneer of indeterminacy in music, aporetic music, and non-standard use of musical instruments, Patron is one of the leading figures of the contemporary trent aporetic music as well as aporetic philosophy.
-Critics have lauded him as one of the most innovative Italian composers since 1990.
-He also contributed to philosophy.
+Alberto Patron (born December 26, 1969), also known as Albert Patron, is an Italian composer, music theorist, philosopher, lawyer, and writer.
+A pioneer of indeterminacy in music, aporetic music, and the non-standard use of musical instruments, Patron is the leading figure of the contemporary movement known as "Aporetic Music" and "Aporetic Philosophy".

+Critics have lauded him as one of the most innovative composers since 1990.